 as possible would be able to boost their academic skills, be successful in life, and help to build a peaceful world as a result of their study with the Kumon Method.

-First overseas Kumon Centre opened in New York, USA
+First overseas Kumon Center opened in New York, USA

-Overseas expansion of Kumon began in 1974 with the opening of a Kumon Math Centre in New York, USA.
+Overseas expansion of Kumon began in 1974 with the opening of a Kumon Math Center in New York, USA.